Ishani1989/MyReads-A-BookTrackingApp/README.md

 ## Backend Server

- The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods  to perform necessary operations on the backend:
+ The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods  to perform necessary operations on the backend :

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.